sinasamari/docs/content/github/site-policy/github-and-trade-controls.md

 #### How do you define these specific users?

 If GitHub determines that a user or customer is located in a region that is subject to U.S. trade control restrictions for which GitHub does not yet have a license from the U.S. government, or a user is otherwise restricted under U.S. economic sanctions, then the affiliated account will be restricted to comply with those legal requirements.
-The determination of user and customer location to implement these legal restrictions are derived from a number of sources, including IP addresses and payment history.
+The determination of user and customer location to implement these legal restrictions are derived from a number of sources, including IP addresses and payment histo

+ry.
 Nationality and ethnicity are not used to flag users for sanctions restrictions.

 #### How are organization accounts impacted?